 - Maintain communication with your network of contacts and follow up with school systems of interest.

-- Monitor the job vacancy listings available through Career Services, in newspapers, and on various websites.
+- Monitor the job vacancy listings available through Career Center, in newspapers, and on various websites.

 June – August

 - Continue all the steps of job searching.
 Update your resume and cover letter if necessary.

 - Follow-up on any steps needed for licensure.